jamii/jamii.github.com/_drafts/relational-ui.markdown

 I won't know for sure how this will perform until I've built something substantial, but for early feedback I ran some simple timings on the [Todomvc example](https://github.com/jamii/imp/blob/master/examples/Todo.jl) and compared it the [official React implementation](http://todomvc.com/examples/react/#/) and [some old Om implementation](http://swannodette.github.io/todomvc/labs/architecture-examples/om/index.html).
 This is not intended to be a pissing contest - I'm just trying to get a handle on whether performance is likely to be a problem.

 My approach is not particularly rigorous.
-I just run through all the benchmarks a few times to warmup, and then record a profile.
+I just ran through all the benchmarks a few times to warmup, and then recorded a profile.

 Imp does all the hard work on the server, so its profiles just show the initial message send and then the patching at the end.
 React does all the work at once, leading to single long trace.
 Om does some work to update the app model, and then calculates the diff and patches the DOM on the next animation frame, resulting in two traces.